krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 1. Deploy - As a user, On the day of the competition, the app will show the start date time and the starting location.
 [J130](http://cs04.nwmissouri.edu/browse/GDPGAM-130)

-1. Implement - As a User, I can start moving towards the clue, if unsuccessful he/she can request a second clue.
+1. Implement - As a User, I want to start moving towards the clue, if unsuccessful he/she can request a second clue.
 [J164](http://cs04.nwmissouri.edu/browse/GDPGAM-164)

-1. Deployment -As a User, I can request for third and final clue which makes it easy to be successful.
+1. Deployment -As a User, I want to request for third and final clue which makes it easy to be successful.
 [J169](http://cs04.nwmissouri.edu/browse/GDPGAM-169)

 1. Implementation - As a User, whenever I get closer to the location,the display should indicate warm color.
 [J183](http://cs04.nwmissouri.edu/browse/GDPGAM-183)